jarviscanada/jarvis_data_eng_HussainFathi/README.md

 ## Professional Experiences

 **Data Engineer, Jarvis (2021-present)**: Took part in an Agile work environment as a data engineer and lead various sprint meetings.
-Implemented various software projects employing a wide range of technologies such as Java, SQL, Docker, Git and Bash.
+Implemented multiple software related projects employing a wide range of technologies such as Java, SQL, Docker, Git and Bash.

 **Software Engineer, LatAm Startups (2021-present)**: Participated in internal and customer-driven design reviews to discuss the functionalities that need to be incorporated into the platform.
 Employed MEAN stack technologies to develop an enterprise platform from client to server to database.